ARPA-SIMC/adriaclim-geoportal/README.md

 # adriaclim-geoportal
 Added regions to Croatia.
 Resolved the problem of the polygons.
-Now legend change when parameters are changed.
+Now legend changes when parameters are changed.
 Resolved the problem of the hardcoded url.
 Also solved the problem of https.